 Your client journey might look a little different than your friend who sells bars of soap on Etsy.
 The truth is, when you are selling a service in the wedding industry, you are likely asking for a four or five-figure investment.
 Attracting customers on Google is great, but getting them on your email list to keep in touch might just be the change you want to make in your marketing to hit your goals this year.

 Haven't started email marketing yet?
 Let me save you some research.
 Flodesk is the #1 email software I recommend for service providers in the wedding industry.
-Sign up here for 50% off your first year!
+Sign up here for a Flodesk Promo Code and save 50% off your first year!

 Tip 5: Ask For The Sale.
 Seriously.
 This is one of my top Blogging Tips for Wedding Pros in 2023.